Here's How Your Trade Zevia PBC (ZVIA) Aggressively Right Now

 Current profitability levels for the company are sitting at:

-Based on Zevia PBC (ZVIA), the company’s capital structure generated 2.42 points at debt to equity in total, while total debt to capital is 2.36.

-The receivables turnover for the company is 18.62 and the total asset turnover is 2.85.
-The liquidity ratio also appears to be rather interesting for investors as it stands at 3.14.
+The liquidity ratio also appears to be rather interesting for investors as it stands at 5.73.